A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Introduction

-The training of a neural network means to find the weights matrices ${\bf W}_1,{\bf W}_2,...,{\bf W}_n$ that render the minimum value of the cost function $E$.
-The most common approach is to apply an iterative numerical algorithm that in the end will generate a set of approximated optimal weights matrices $({\bf {W}}_1^{(opt)},..,{\bf {W}}_n^{(opt)})$.
+The training of an neural network means to find the weights matrices ${\bf W}_1,{\bf W}_2,...,{\bf W}_n$ that render the minimum value of the cost function $E$.
+The most common approach is to apply an iterative numerical algorithm that in the end will generate a set of approximated optimal values $({\bf {W}}_1^{(opt)},..,{\bf {W}}_n^{(opt)})$.

 Usually the activation function $s$ is a non-linear function that increases the amount and the complexity of the computations necessary to solve the above minimization problem.